XushanLu/VSCode_tutorial/README.md

 A tutorial on how to use VSCode mainly for research-related coding.
 This is prepared for my live demo for the department.
 So, something may be missing here because I will demonstrate during the presentation.

+## Motivation

+### TL, DR

+- Expose VSCode to those of you who are only using basic text editors or web-based Jupyter Notebook
+- Show how a took like VSCode can potentially increase productivity
+- Show how to debug your code (Python, Fortran, etc.) using an IDE instead of print debugging
+- Show how version control can be useful for your coding and research in general
+- Show how AI (mostly GitHub CoPilot) can be used to turbo-charge your coding productivity

+### A bit more in detail

 Over the years, I have seen people struggling using very basic tools in their research, not being exposed to other better tools such as VSCode.
 In the past, I've mainly used Emacs (specifically, [Spacemacs](https://www.spacemacs.org/)) for anything related to text editing (e.g., writing papers, coding for research).
 In fact, with crazy projects like [Emacs-application-framework](https://github.com/emacs-eaf/emacs-application-framework), you can literally 'live' in Emacs (i.e., getting everything done inside Emacs, no terminals, no PDF viewers, no internet browsers, etc.).
 But learning Emacs is difficult, and mastering it requires a good knowledge of [Elisp](https://en.wikipedia.org/wiki/Emacs_Lisp), the language behind the Emacs text editor.
 If you don't know that language well, you cannot really configure your Emacs, except for copying others' configurations online and adjust it bit by bit from trial-and-error.
 And also there's the [Vim](https://www.vim.org/) editor which I actually don't know much about except for it's keybindings (as I use it with, strangely, Emacs, to avoid the terrible [Emacs Pinky](http://xahlee.info/emacs/emacs/emacs_pinky.html) problem).
 If you actually clicked the links I gave above, you will realize one thing: the websites all seem to be from last century.
 You are not wrong!
 Most of the people who are still using these editors learned how to use a computer in the last century.
 And they spent too much time waging [editor wars](https://en.wikipedia.org/wiki/Editor_war) on each other so they don't have much time to make their website up to date in terms of how they look.

-I started coding in my undergrad times (more than 10 years ago!) using Intel Visual Fortran and Microsoft's [Visual Studio](https://visualstudio.microsoft.com/).
+I started coding seriously at the very end of my undergrad years (2011-2012) using Intel Visual Fortran and Microsoft's [Visual Studio](https://visualstudio.microsoft.com/).
+Before that I learned C in the first year of my undergrad and I remember we were using Microsoft's [Visual C++ (version 6.0)](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B).
 I quickly stopped using it once I started my master's program and switched from Windows to Linux (I discovered Emacs!).
-At the time, none of the compiler nor the (integrated development environment) IDE was free, and they are very heavyweight.
+At the time, probably none of the compiler nor the (integrated development environment) IDE was free, and they were very heavyweight.
+When I started using Emacs, I find it's possible to write my code much faster than what I could do with Visual Studio's default editor.
+I quickly became used to keyboard-driven editing where you don't actually need to switch between your keyboard and your mouse, which becomes extremely annoying once you are used to keyboard-driven editing (see [here](https://waylonwalker.com/keyboard-driven-vscode/) to find out how far you can go along the keyboard-driven editing even with VSCode).
 But one thing I did find missing after the switch was the powerful debugging experience offered by Visual Studio.
 I had to rely on [print debugging](https://en.wikipedia.org/wiki/Debugging#Techniques).
 I asked ChatGPT whether print debugging is good and here's the answer:

 > Print debugging can be a useful technique for debugging code, particularly for small scripts or when working in environments that do not support more advanced debugging tools.
 By adding print statements throughout your code, you can print out the value of variables, track the execution flow of your code, and identify where errors occur.